wp-plugins/redux-framework/README.txt

 * Outout attribute - Automatically generate CSS and append Google Fonts stylesheet to your theme with you only setting the appropriate CSS selector.
 * Oh, and did we mention a fully integrated Google Webfonts setup that will make you cry?

-Redux Framework is the solution for theme and plugin developers alike.
+= Redux Framework is the solution for theme and plugin developers alike. =

 = Translators & Non-English Speakers =
 We need your help to translate Redux into your language.
 If you have created your own language pack, or have an update of an existing one, you can post [gettext PO and MO files](http://codex.wordpress.org/Translating_WordPress) to the [Github Repo](https://github.com/ReduxFramework/ReduxFramework) via a pull request or you can post an issue with the attached files.
 You can download the latest [POT file](http://plugins.svn.wordpress.org/redux-framework/trunk/ReduxCore/languages/redux.pot), and see the latest [PO files in each language](http://plugins.svn.wordpress.org/redux-framework/trunk/ReduxCore/languages/).

+= Get Involved =
+Redux is an ever-changing, living system.
+Want to stay up to date or contribute?
+Subscribe to one of our mailing lists or join us on [Twitter](https://twitter.com/reduxframework) or [Github](https://github.com/ReduxFramework/ReduxFramework)!

+NOTE: Redux is not intended to be used on its own.
+It requires a config file provided by a third-party theme or plugin developer to actual do anything cool!

 == Installation ==